Ferreira de Castro: Life

-The eldest son of José Eustáquio Ferreira de Castro, a poor peasant, and Maria Rosa Soares de Castro; he lost his father at the age of 8 and decided, at 12 years old, to emigrate with the intention of supporting his family.
+The eldest son of José Eustáquio Ferreira de Castro, a poor peasant, and Maria Rosa Soares de Castro, he lost his father at the age of 8.
+At 12 years old, he decided to emigrate with the intention of supporting his family.
 On January 7, 1911, he embarked on the steamship Jerôme bound for Belém do Pará, in Brazil.
 There, he would publish his first novel, Criminoso por Ambição, in 1916.

 Later, for four years, he lived in the rubber plantation of Paraíso, in the middle of the Amazon rainforest, on the banks of the Madeira River.
 After leaving Paraíso, he lived in precarious conditions, having to resort to jobs such as pasting posters, or as a deckhand on Amazonian ships.

 Later, in Portugal, he was editor of the newspaper O Século, director of the newspaper O Diabo and contributor to the magazines O Domingo Ilustrado (1925-1927), Renovação (1925-1926), and Ilustração (started in 1926).
-While working for O Século he penned vibrant chronicles, such as his purposeful arrest in Limoeiro Jail to witness the lives of prisoners in Portuguese prisons, or his exclusive Dublin interview of Éamon de Valera, leader of Sinn Fein, in 1930.
+While working for O Século he penned vibrant chronicles, such as his purposeful arrest in Limoeiro Jail to witness the lives of prisoners in Portuguese prisons, or his exclusive Dublin interview of Éamon de Valera, leader of Sinn Féin, in 1930.

 In 1930, he published A Selva, the work that earned him recognition on an international level, including his nomination to the Nobel Prize in Literature.
-The book receives positive reviews in The New York Times, introduces him to Hollywood and allows him to join the French Pen Club.
-At that time, he tragically lost his wife, Diana de Liz, to whom the novel is dedicated.
+The book received positive reviews in The New York Times, introduced him to Hollywood and allowed him to join the French Pen Club.
+At that time, his wife, Diana de Liz, died.
+The novel is dedicated to her.

 After the death of his wife, Ferreira de Castro left for England by boat, in the company of the writer Assis Esperança.
-He falls ill, diagnoses with sepsis, but is treated by the doctor and art historian Reynaldo dos Santos.
+He fell ill, diagnosed with sepsis, but was treated by the doctor and art historian Reynaldo dos Santos.
 As a result of his profound state of mourning, in December 1931, Ferreira de Castro unsuccessfully attempted suicide.
-He travels to Madeira for his convalescence, where he writes the novel Eternidade (1933), on the theme of the obsession with death.
+He travelled to Madeira for his convalescence, where he wrote the novel Eternidade (1933), on the theme of the obsession with death.

 He was also famous for his travel literature, namely his book A Volta ao Mundo, recounting his travels around the world in the outset of World War II.

+Death

 He suffered a stroke and died shortly after the Carnation Revolution, which he welcomed enthusiastically, having marched on the historic first demonstrations of the International Workers' Day the week that followed the revolution.
 His remains were buried, following his express wishes, on the Sintra Mountains, by a winding lane that goes up to the Castle of the Moors.

+The Ferreira de Castro Museum is in Sintra, where he wrote many of his novels.